 Hola Miami!
 I just got back from a quick business trip to Florida and I wanted to share what I packed, along with a few modifications I recommend if you’re going there for leisure rather than business like me.

-When I travel for work, I’m usually either going to a city to present at or attend a conference, or I’m travelling to Europe to check in with my team at SiteGround HQ.
-This time, my latest business trip took me to a warm destination and considering the weather in Montreal in March, I was beyond thrilled with the destination.
+When I travel for work, I’m usually either going to a city to present at or attend a conference.
+Or, I’m travelling to Europe to check in with my team.
+This time, my latest business trip took me to a warm place.
+Considering the weather in Montreal in March, I was beyond thrilled with the destination.

 I knew Miami had a large Hispanic community but what I didn’t expect was a lot of unilingual Spanish speakers.
 Luckily I remember most of my high school Spanish, so it was fun to use it again in cabs and with staff at restaurants.

 The Latin vibe definitely influences the street style in Miami.
-Women dress in very feminine ways, with very carefully done hair, nails, and makeup to compliment outfits that show off their curves.
-Usually, I like to let local style influence my packing list, but in this case, it was too much of a stretch.
+Women dress in very feminine ways, with very carefully done hair, nails, and makeup to complement outfits that show off their curves.
+Usually, I like to let local style influence my packing list.
+But in this case, it was too much of a stretch.